 In addition, withholding taxes may be imposed under the Foreign Account Tax Compliance Act ("FATCA") on certain types of payments made to "foreign financial institutions" and certain other non-U.S. entities.
-Failure to comply with additional certification, information reporting and other specified requirements imposed pursuant to FATCA could result in the imposition of a 30% withholding tax on payments of interest (including original issue discount) and gross sales proceeds to holders of notes who are U.S. persons who own their notes through foreign accounts or foreign intermediaries and to certain holders of notes who are non-U.S. persons.
+Failure to comply with additional certification, information reporting and other specified requirements imposed pursuant to FATCA could result in the imposition of a 30% withholding tax on payments of interest (including original issue discount) to holders of notes who are U.S. persons who own their notes through foreign accounts or foreign intermediaries and to certain holders of notes who are non-U.S. persons.
 FATCA may result in changes to some of the general rules discussed above relating to certification requirements, information reporting and withholding.
-The foregoing rules generally apply to payments of interest (including original issue discount) on the notes currently, and to payments of gross proceeds from a sale or other disposition of the notes on or after January 1, 2019.
+The foregoing rules generally apply to payments of interest (including original issue discount) on the notes.
 Prospective investors should consult their own tax advisors regarding FATCA and any effect on them.